-Palestine is a small region of land—roughly 2,400 square miles—that has played a prominent role in the ancient and modern history of the Middle East.
-Violent attempts to control land have defined much of the history of Palestine, making it the site of constant political conflict.
-Arab people who call this territory home are known as Palestinians, and the people of Palestine have a strong desire to create a free and independent state in a contested region of the world that’s considered sacred by many groups.
+Palestine is a small region of land that has played a prominent role in the ancient and modern history of the Middle East.
+The history of Palestine has been marked by frequent political conflict and violent land seizures because of its importance to several major world religions, and because Palestine sits at a valuable geographic crossroads between Africa and Asia.
+Today, Arab people who call this territory home are known as Palestinians, and the people of Palestine have a strong desire to create a free and independent state in this contested region of the world.

 What Is Palestine?

 Until 1948, Palestine typically referred to the geographic region located between the Mediterranean Sea and the Jordan River.
-Arab people who call this territory home are known as Palestinians.
+Arab people who call this territory home have been known as Palestinians since the early 20th century.
 Much of this land is now considered present-day Israel.

-Today, Palestine theoretically includes the West Bank (a territory that divides modern-day Israel and Jordan) and the Gaza Strip (land bordering modern-day Israel and Egypt).
+Today, Palestine theoretically includes the West Bank (a territory that sits between modern-day Israel and Jordan) and the Gaza Strip (which borders modern-day Israel and Egypt).
 However, control over this region is a complex and evolving situation.
-The borders aren’t formally set, and many areas claimed by Palestinians have been occupied by Israelis for years.
+There is no international consensus concerning the borders, and many areas claimed by Palestinians have been occupied by Israelis for years.

 More than 135 United Nations member countries recognize Palestine as an independent state, but Israel and some other countries, including the United States, don’t make this distinction.